Catherine Wingate

-Dame Catherine Leslie Wingate, DBE (née Rundle; 26 October 1858 – 10 June 1946), was a British humanitarian and social activist who was president of the Cairo and Alexandria Red Cross committees during the First World War.
+Dame Catherine Leslie Wingate (née Rundle; 26 October 1858 – 10 June 1946) was a British humanitarian and social activist.

-The daughter of Royal Navy Captain Joseph Sparkhall Rundle and his wife, Renira Catherine (née Leslie), her brother was General Sir Leslie Rundle.
-On 18 June 1888, she married General Sir Francis Reginald Wingate, 1st Baronet, a Royal Artillery officer at the time.
+She was the daughter of Captain Joseph Sparkhall Rundle of the Royal Navy and his wife Renira Cathrine (née Leslie), who was the daughter of Commander W. W. Leslie of the Royal Navy.
+Her brother was General Sir Leslie Rundle.
+On 18 June 1888, she married Reginald Wingate (later Sir Reginald Wingate), a Royal Artillery officer at the time.